jaywhj/mkdocs-materialx/CONTRIBUTING.md

 -   #### [Report a bug]

-    __Something is not working?__ Report a bug in Material for MkDocs by creating an issue with a reproduction
+    __Something is not working?__ Report a bug in MaterialX for MkDocs by creating an issue with a reproduction

 -   #### [Report a docs issue]